American Canyon Truck Accident Lawyer

 - Insufficient supervision and/or training of truckers

-Through my decades of representing people injured in trucking accidents, I’ve learned how to best take steps to gather and preserve evidence for litigation.
-I’m also familiar with the tactics that companies and drivers use to obscure evidence such as manipulating or even altering logbooks.
+Through our decades of representing people injured in trucking accidents, our legal team at AutoAccident.com has learned how to best take steps to gather and preserve evidence for litigation.
+We're also familiar with companies and drivers' tactics to obscure evidence, such as manipulating or even altering logbooks.

 Because of the sheer size difference between semi-trucks and other cars on the road, the occupants of passenger vehicles are the ones who are most often injured in trucking accidents.
 These injuries are typically severe and can leave people with injuries that drastically affect their lives.
 Devastating trucking collision injuries can leave people unable to work and continue providing income for their families.
-Others are no longer able to participate in activities they are passionate about such as sports or playing an instrument.
+Others can no longer participate in activities they are passionate about, such as sports or playing an instrument.
 In the most severe cases, these injuries can be fatal, changing the lives of their families forever.

-Some of the most serious injuries that people I have worked with have suffered during a trucking crash include:
+Some of the most severe injuries that people we have worked with have suffered during a trucking crash include:

 - Amputation injuries

 - Severe burns

 - Bone fractures